rust-lang/rfcs/text/0000-gen-fn.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-- Why is this design the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?
-- If this is a language proposal, could this be done in a library or macro instead?
-Does the proposed change make Rust code easier or harder to read, understand, and maintain?

 ## Keyword

 We could also use `iter` as a keyword.
 I would prefer `iter` in because I connect generators with a more powerful scheme than just plain `Iterator`s.
 The `Generator` trait can do everything that `iter` blocks and `async` blocks can do, and more.
 I believe connecting the `Iterator` trait with `iter` blocks is the right choice, but that would require us to carve out many exceptions for this keyword, as `iter` is used for module names and method names everywhere (including libstd/libcore).
-It may not be much worse than `gen` (see also [#unresolved-questions])
+It may not be much worse than `gen` (see also [#unresolved-questions]).

+One argument for `iter` is also that we may want to use `gen` for full on generators in the future.

 ## 2021 edition